 The care plans we oversee do not require cracking or twisting your spine.
-Instead, we apply the National Upper Cervical Chiropractic Association (NUCCA) and Quantum Spinal Mechanics3 (QSM3) techniques to focus on subtle adjustments to the upper spine.
+Instead, we apply the Quantum Spinal Mechanics3 (QSM3) technique to focus on subtle adjustments to the upper spine.
 Adjustments to the top of your spine can have an effect on the whole body, including reducing stress on the nerves near the spine, neck and face.

 Upper Cervical Care for TMJ Relief